slimemold/timingcat/README.md

   selector.
 (OS X)
 - Native anyfile file selector does not allow new file.
 (OS X)
 - File selector not keyboard-navigatable.
 (OS X)
+- Can open multiple racer lists of the same field.